Jaskaran98380/React/react.md

 ## React Component Architecture

 React is built using components, which are the building blocks of any React application.
-Components can be either **functional** or **class-based**, and they tell how a section of the UI should appear.

 ### Functional Components